younglee-yl/younglee-yl.github.io/_pages/about1.md

   - /about.html
 ---

-I am currently at National University of Singapore.
-I am interested in causality, point processes, Hawkes processes.
+I am currently a Ph.D. student at National University of Singapore.

 Research interests
 ======